alexandrecorroy/Blog/README.md

 # PHP Blog in POO

-A php blog for an openclassrooms project !
+A php blog for an Openclassrooms project !

 ## Getting Started